 But don’t worry, even if you accidentally skipped this part, you can still opt to conceal the app at any time on the uMobix mobile app’s home screen.
 The app can now run in the background without any hints of its presence.

 Only you and your child should have access to their phone data.
 To ensure that there’s no other spyware installed on their phone, uMobix has a Spyware Scanner built specifically for this purpose.
+In a nutshell, it is a harmful app detection.

 Malicious spyware can come from direct tampering or through harmful viruses and trojans that your child may have unwittingly installed by downloading and opening a random file from the internet.